mikekeith52/Police-shootings-insights_updated/README.md

 ## Key Findings

 ### Race in States
-In 2018 when I completed this analysis, I was interested to know, that despite the fact that media seems to cover the killings of African Americans more, whites are actually killed more often by police.
+In 2018 when I completed this analysis, I was interested to know that despite the fact that media seems to cover the killings of African Americans more, whites are actually killed more often by police.
 However, when you control for national averages, you can clearly see that whites are under-represented in this data and blacks are highly over-represented.

 |Race|Number times in dataset|Percent of Total in Data|Natl Avg|Ratio: Perc in Data to Natl Avg|
 |---|---|---|---|---|